topology-foundation/docs-drp/docs/get-started/conflict.md

 # Conflict

+Conflict resolution is key to DRP's real time capability.

 ## What is a conflict?
-The [CRO](./cro.md) state can be affected by [concurrent](./concurrency.md) operations.
+The state of a [DRP program](./drp-program.md) can be affected by [concurrent](./concurrency.md) operations.

-If applying these operations in any possible order produces the same CRO state, we do not have to worry about conflicts.
+If applying these operations in any possible order produces the same program state, we do not have to worry about **conflicts**.
 If not, we are in conflict territory.

-Consider a simple CRO that:
+Consider a simple DRP program that:
 - has a single number as its state
 - accepts two types of operations: addition & multiplication